andrewheiss/edb-social-pressure/README.md

 - `output/data/`: CSV, R, and Stata versions of the cleaned data used in the analysis
 - `output/tables/`: Markdown and .docx versions of the generated tables
 - `output/figures`: PDF and PNG versions of the generated figures

+**Bonus table conversion**: The majority of the project's tables are generated with Markdown and automatically converted to .docx when the project is built.
+Tables created with `stargazer`, however, do not support Markdown and instead exported as HTML files.
+You need to open these HTML files directly in Word to copy/paste to a different document.

+Alternatively, the script included at `bin/stargazer2word.py` will find all `stargazer`-generated HTML tables and save them as well-formatted .docx files automatically.
+This script requires Python 3 and the BeautifulSoup package, and the script will only run on macOS with Microsoft Word installed.

+Currently, this script tries to run when `99_wrap-up.Rmd` is built, but there are checks to ensure it doesn't try to run on Windows or Linux, or if Python 3 isn't installed.
+For an additional precaution, the variable `stargazer2word` also must be set to `TRUE` for the conversion script to run.
+If you have macOS and Python 3 + BeautifulSoup and Word and you want to have R convert all the tables for you, manually edit `99_wrap-up.Rmd` and set `stargazer2word <- TRUE`.